Rookie441/CTF/Categories/Cryptography/Medium/perfect-AES-imperfect-key/perfect-AES-imperfect-key.md

 > For the purpose of this challenge, we will just use the python libraries to help us in decryption.
 You can read more about AES-CBC encryption [here](https://www.educative.io/answers/what-is-cbc).

-> The following is the exploit script, which can be found in [decrypt.py](https://github.com/Rookie441/CTF/blob/main/Categories/Cryptography/Medium/perfect-AES-imperfect-key/decrypt.py).
+> The following is the solver script, which can be found in [decrypt.py](https://github.com/Rookie441/CTF/blob/main/Categories/Cryptography/Medium/perfect-AES-imperfect-key/decrypt.py).

 ```python
 import os